kadryer/371rs/32/README.md

 ```

 ## Note
 I'm not sure how to verify this installation sequence for myself.
-I believe every other step I took to make this is included within the files (such as the step `cargo build --target riscv64imac-unknown-none-elf` after adding it in rustup, or adding the -C arguments in `rustc -C link-args=-Tmemory.x -C link-args=-Tlink.x -C panic=abort src/main.rs`.
-Please let me know if is an oversight.
+I believe every other step I took to make this is included within the files as saved arguments (such as the step `cargo build --target riscv64imac-unknown-none-elf` after adding it in rustup, or adding the -C arguments in `rustc -C link-args=-Tmemory.x -C link-args=-Tlink.x -C panic=abort src/main.rs`).
+Please let me know if this is an oversight.